• Free Tours

 Tapas are small dishes of food shared by friends over a drink during the evening or over the weekend.

-Because they are little portions, it is a great way to try a variety of dishes on a guided visit.
+Because they are small portions, it is a great way to try a variety of dishes on a guided visit.

 30- La Boqueria food market